 We are trusted investment banking advisors to business owners and senior executives of leading private equity firms and their portfolio companies and to public and privately held companies around the world.
 Our services include mergers and acquisitions advisory, private funds and capital markets advisory and valuations and fairness opinions.
-As one tightly integrated team of more than 750 professionals across 15 countries, we offer an unobstructed perspective on the global private capital markets, backed by superb execution and a deep commitment to client success.
+As one tightly integrated team of more than 800 professionals in more than 20 offices in 15 countries, we offer an unobstructed perspective on the global private capital markets, backed by superb execution and a deep commitment to client success.
 With extensive industry knowledge and relationships, timely market intelligence and strategic insights, we forge deep, productive client relationships that endure for decades.
 Connect with us to learn more at www.lincolninternational.com.